fxsocheleau/cyclostationarity-uac/README.md

 Some parameters can be modified such as SNR or the number of hydrophones in the third script.
 However, note that this is a demonstration code only designed to facilitate the understanding of the paper.
 Application to any other dataset may require modifications (optimization strategies, thresholds, etc.) for which the author will not provide any support.

 The __subroutines__ folder contains all the functions called by the main scripts and the __data__ folder contains .mat files with signals and simulation parameters.
-Figures are stored in the results __folder__.
+Figures are stored in the __results__ folder.